State v. J.A. – First Degree Rape

 Despite being illegal, money or property gained through embezzlement is taxable.
 The Internal Revenue Service wants its share of the proceeds of a successful state or federal embezzlement scheme.
 Failing to pay taxes can get you in trouble with the IRS; however, paying taxes on illegally gotten gains can alert federal authorities to financial fraud.
 The silver lining?
 You may be eligible for a tax refund on money paid in if you are ever forced to give back the money or property through restitution.

-As with any white collar crime, getting a lawyer involved as soon as possible while the police, FBI or other agency is still investigating is important to successfully defending against embezzlement charges.
+As with any white-collar crime, getting a lawyer involved as soon as possible while the police, FBI, or other agency is still investigating is important to successfully defend against embezzlement charges.
 Speaking with an experienced embezzlement defense lawyer sooner rather than later can protect you from an intrusive government investigation.

 Our client was charged with the First Degree Murder of a young lady by drug overdose.
 After investigating the decedent’s background and hiring a preeminent expert toxicologist to fight the State’s theory of death, we were able to negotiate this case down from Life in prison to 5 years in prison, with credit for time served.